-Join Doug Rose for an in-depth discussion in this video Understanding why we meet, part of Managing Project Communication.
+Join Doug Rose for an in-depth discussion in this video Understanding why we meet, part of Project Management Foundations: Communication.

 The governor of New York changed the name of…his meeting to summits.
 You can't blame him.…The recent meeting he had with the dairy farmers…in the state was called the yogurt summit.…That sounds a lot more interesting than the…annual New York state dairy farmer's meeting.…This is a trend with meetings,…many meetings are no longer called meetings.…They're called briefings,…innovation circles or executive overviews.…But most of these are just the same meeting,…they're the standard conference meeting.…There are usually three types of business meetings.…